 The Mayo Clinic itself

 The Mayo Clinic in Rochester, Minnesota, is a world-renowned medical facillity unlike any other.
-We first visited the clinic when a local doctor suspected a rare imflammatory disease in Ann’s heart and knew of an expert who treats the chronic illness at the clinic.
+We first visited the clinic when a local doctor suspected a rare imflammatory disease in Ann’s heart.
+She knew of an expert who treats the chronic illness at the clinic.
 Since our first visit in 2014, we’ve been back to Mayo Clinic many times for tests, scans, and surgeries.
 Each time, we’re amazed at the professionalism and efficiency of the clinic and its staff.
-Patients at Mayo Clinic can be referred by their local physicians and they also have an easy self-referral process for anyone who wants to receive diagnostic or treatment services there.
+Patients at Mayo Clinic can be referred by their local physicians.
+Mayo Clinic also has an easy self-referral process for anyone who wants to receive diagnostic or treatment services there.

 We also tried another local restaurant called Tonic Local Kitchen and Juice Bar that serves fresh and locally sourced foods from the Rochester, Minnesota, area.
 It is just across the street from St. Mary’s Hospital in Rochester.
 There, we had a refreshing lunch that began with Kangan water and an Immune Boost juice blend.
 Steve had the soup and side salad while Ann had the Harvest Salad entree served with a multi-grain roll.
 Both meals were delicious and and the portions were large.

-If you have any questions about Rochester, Minnesota, or comments about the places you like to stay, the restaurants you’ve tried, or the experiences you’ve had, let us know in the comments section below.
+If you have any questions about Rochester, Minnesota, or comments about lodging, restaurant, or personal experiences, let us know in the comments section below.
 We’d love to hear from you.

-We’d like to thank the Hilton – Rochester Mayo Clinic Area hotel and Avra Hospitality for the complimentary one-night stay and Experience Minnesota’s Rochester for taking care of some of our meals.
+We’d like to thank the Hilton – Rochester Mayo Clinic Area hotel and Avra Hospitality for the complimentary one-night stay.
+Thanks also to Experience Minnesota’s Rochester for taking care of some of our meals.
 All opinions expressed are our own.